 The entire system must be properly maintained to operate safely and efficiently.
 The chimney connectors, joints and flues must be clean and in proper working order.

 When wood is burning rather slowly, the smoke usually contains a substance called creosote that collects in the relatively cool chimney flue.
 The main causes of creosote buildup are:

 - Cool surfaces

-The best way to control creosote is to prevent its buildup by maintaining a briskly burning fire with dry, well-seasoned wood.
-Maintain a flue temperature exceeding 250 degrees Farenheit to prevent creosote condensation.
+The best way to control creosote is to prevent its buildup by maintaining a briskly burning fire with dry wood.
+Maintain a flue temperature exceeding 250 degrees Fahrenheit to prevent creosote condensation.

 Some new, more efficient stoves deliver more heat to the room than an open stove or fireplace.
 This reduces the amount of heat escaping up the chimney and lowers the flue temperature.
 Make sure creosote is not building up as a result of improper operation of these stoves.
 Additional inspections and clean-outs may be needed.

 Stovepipe thermometers are of low price and high value and can make your wood burning lifestyle easier and safer.
 Even if you're a experienced wood burner, stovepipe thermometers can be beneficial because they indicate overheating and low burn temperatures while monitoring the optimal comfort and efficiency of the wood burning fire.
 The three types of stovepipe thermometers include:

 - Magnetic stovepipe thermometers stick to the stove pipe magnetically and give you a reading based upon the temperature of the pipe.
 They are pretty inexpensive and work well for single wall chimney venting systems.